xt0fer/reveal-slides/md/intro-to-oop.md

 ```
 -

-* There are times when you might want to call a constructor from inside of another constructor
+* There are times when you might want to call a constructor from inside of another constructor.

 ```
 public class Superman( ){